karlroberts/sbt-web-s3/README.md

     $ ./sbt

+NB the publish task publishes this plugin in on a repo hosted in S3 (of course :-), this requires Ecetera credentials, so for development you'll need to use `publishLocal` task.
-NB currently this is not published anywhere so to use it you need to publishLocal as a helper the Makefile can do this for you, or simply type "publishLocal" from the sbt prompt.
+As a helper the Makefile can do this for you, or simply type "publishLocal" from the sbt prompt.

     $ make